 ASE A4 Steering Suspension Practice Test

-36. During the visual inspection of a light truck, the technician notices the left rear leaf spring has a broken center bolt.
+36. A light truck's left rear leaf spring has a broken center bolt.
 Technician A says this will affect the vehicle's thrust angle.
 Technician B says an incorrect thrust angle will affect the centering of the steering wheel.
 Who is correct?

 • A. Technician A